hummingbot/hummingbot-site/docs/academy-content/posts/quickstart-dashboard/2-manage-credentials.md

+---
+date: 2023-10-30
+authors:
+  - foundation
+tags:
+  - Quickstart - Using Dashboard to Deploy and Backtest Strategies
+---

+# Using Dashboard to Deploy and Backtest Strategies - Part 2

 ## Introduction

 In this section, we'll dive into the importance of securely managing credentials in the Hummingbot Dashboard, ensuring that your information remains private and under your control.